 Because he's holding a thermal detonator!

 With Star Wars day fast approaching I felt it was only appropriate that my next project was a Star Wars one.
-Having already made a lightsaber, I figured that a thermal detonator was the way to go.
+I figured that the thermal detonator was the way to go.

 There are quite a few examples of replica thermal detonators out there as well as the official Lucasfilm licensed master replicas props, but I've not come across any instructables for one yet, so I've happily obliged.

 I used a 3d model created by Oubliette as the basis for my detonator, it's a good quality model that prints well and assembles nicely, the model is available on Thingiverse, also be sure to check out Oubliette's website.

 This instructable covers the 3d printing of the prop, the painting (including a handy weathering technique) and the electronics to generate the lights and sounds of the prop.